jawadshuaib/quran-similarity-search-api/README.md

    - Create a MySQL database and import the provided SQL schema.
    - Update the database configuration in `connection/connection.php` and `connection/pwd/pwd.php` with your database credentials.

+   - You will also need Google Translate API key credentials.
+This API helps translate any selected Arabic words into English.
+It is not strictly necessary, but very helpful for phrase by phrase translation.

 4. **Run the PHP server:**

    ```bash